MELON SOUR

 $ git clone --recurse-submodules https://github.com/<my_username>/qmk_firmware.git

-Then I navigated to /keyboards/keychron/v1/ansi, made a new branch and edited config.h and rules.mk according to the example pull request in the article.
+Then I made a new branch, navigated to /keyboards/keychron/v1/ansi_encoder and edited config.h and rules.mk according to the example pull request in the article.
+The encoder in the directory name refers to the knob variant of the v1; the same edits can be made in the ansi folder if you have the knobless v1.

 Finally I ran the compile command which builds the customized firmware as a .bin file in the root directory